eclipse-langium/langium-website/hugo/content/docs/recipes/multiple-languages.md

 ## Our scenario

-To keep this guide easy, I will use the `hello-world` project from the [learning section](/docs/learn/workflow).
+To keep this guide easy, I will use the [`hello-world` project](/docs/learn/workflow) of the learning section.

 Let’s imagine that we have three languages: